microsoft/AIforEarthDataSets/data/nasadem.md

 Images in this container are stored in [cloud-optimized GeoTIFF](https://www.cogeo.org/) format.

-A complete Python example of accessing and plotting NASADEM data in COG format is available is available in the accompanying [sample notebook (COG)](nasadem-cog.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to NASADEM data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `?sv=2020-04-08&si=nasadem-cog-ro&sr=c&sig=RkEC4wi6sOdMEP6uj59wocpwiE4%2BBwrjt5qn5lEFov8%3D`